Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/bluetooth.md

     Register the event handler for the `DataReceived` event of the [Tizen.Network.Bluetooth.IBluetoothServerSocket](https://samsung.github.io/TizenFX/latest/api/Tizen.Network.Bluetooth.IBluetoothServerSocket.html) interface.

-    The received data is passed to the event handler as an instance of the [Tizen.Network.Bluetooth.SocketData](https://samsung.github.io/TizenFX/latest/api/Tizen.Network.Bluetooth.SocketData.html) class, which contains the socket file descriptor, the size of the received data in bytes, and the data itself as a string.
+    The received data is passed to the event handler as an instance of the [Tizen.Network.Bluetooth.SocketData](https://samsung.github.io/TizenFX/latest/api/Tizen.Network.Bluetooth.SocketData.html) class, which contains the socket file descriptor, the size of the received data in bytes, and the data itself as a byte[].

     ```
     public static IBluetoothServerSocket Socket = null;